QiuyiLi/MLMSC-II_simulation_script/README.md

 # MLMSC-II_simulation_script

-We provide the scripts to reproduce the simulation results of the paper **The effect of copy number hemiplasy on gene family evolution**.
-Here we only give the example of the species tree of 16 fungal genomes i.e., the result presented in the main text of the paper.
-Minor changes to the python scripts is required to reproduce the examples of primate species tree, or the artificial species tree with extremely short internal branches.
+We provide here the scripts to reproduce the simulation results of the paper **The effect of copy number hemiplasy on gene family evolution**.

+To install ASTER/ASTRAL-Pro, do  git clone https://github.com/chaoszhang/ASTER.git and follow the instructions.
+The scripts expect the ASTRAL/ASTRAL-Pro binary to be in ./ASTER/bin/astral-pro

 ## mlmsc_bin
-This directory is for simulating gene trees using MLMSC-II, and performing species tree inference (by ASTRAL and ASTRAL-Pro) on the simulated gene tree.
+This directory contains all the scripts for simulating gene trees using MLMSC-II and SimPhy, and performing species tree inference (by ASTRAL and ASTRAL-Pro) on the simulated gene trees.

-Simulated gene trees are stored in **mlmsc_bin/output**:
+When simulating trees, gene trees are stored in **mlmsc_bin/output**:
-* **gene_tree.newick**: a multi-labelled gene tree consisting of all homologous genes
+* **gene_tree.newick**: a list of multi-labelled gene trees, each containing of all simulated homologous genes
-* **random_tree.newick**: a single-labelled gene tree in which only one gene is randomly selected for each descendant species
+* **random_tree.newick**: a list of single-labelled gene trees, each containing only one --randomly-chosen-- gene per species
 * **summary.txt**: summary statistics including the number of surviving duplications (n_d), number of genes (n_genes), and number of species (n_species)

-Species tree inference results are stored in **mlmsc_bin/astral_summary_fungi**:
+When inferring specie trees, species tree inference results are stored in **mlmsc_bin/astral_summary_fungi**:
 * **mlmsc_random.txt**: ASTRAL results
 * **mlmsc_gene.txt**: ASTRAL-Pro results